fr0gger/unprotect/README.md

 ```
 APIKEY = "<enter_key"
 ```
-Additionally, you might want to add your own Yara rules to scan a PE.
+Additionally, the user might want to add his own Yara rules to scan a PE.
 This can be added in the file “module/yara-rules/user_rules.yar”.

 ### Package requirements
 #### Virtualenv